Cizlin/InfiniteNews/README.md

 # InfiniteNews
 A collection of code files used for the Infinite News website.
+These files currently have to be copied back and forth from the Wix Editor (cringe, I know).